Skip Navigation

 SB 403: Ending Caste Discrimination in California

-SB-403, courageously introduced by Senator Aisha Wahab—California’s first Muslim and Afghan Senator—would offer tangible legal protections for the caste-oppressed community, a community that has been historically overlooked.
+SB-403 was courageously introduced by Senator Aisha Wahab, California’s first Muslim and Afghan Senator, in February of 2023.
+This bill, had it been signed into law, would have offered tangible legal protections for the caste-oppressed community, a community that has been historically overlooked.

-The bill arises as a remedy for the longstanding historical oppression of caste oppressed communities in the state.
+The bill arose as a remedy for the longstanding historical oppression of caste-oppressed communities in the state of California.
 The UN Special Rapporteur on minority issues states that “the term ‘caste’ refers to a strict hierarchical social system … in which individuals placed at the bottom of the system may face exclusion and discrimination in a wide range of areas.”

 Caste-based discrimination is prevalent in South Asia, but is also common throughout the South Asian diaspora in the U.S. where Equality Labs’ data has found 1 in 4 caste-oppressed people have faced physical and verbal violence, 1 in 3 education discrimination, and 2 out of 3 workplace discrimination.

-SB 403 would clarify existing state law by adding caste as a protected category in California’s anti-discrimination policy, offering legal options for those who have historically had none, and also offering hope and healing for future Dalit generations.
+SB-403 would have clarified existing state law by adding caste as a protected category in California’s anti-discrimination policy, offering legal options for those who have historically had none, and also offering hope and healing for future Dalit generations.
+Though Governor Gavin Newsom vetoed the bill, our caste equity organizers still view this as a victory, as SB-403 was the first anti-caste discrimination bill to make it all the way through the California Legislature.